lasa1015/Tourwise/README.md

 - **Customer Lead**: Maxim Zack Istasse
 - **Maintenance Lead**: Jorge Durán González

-Initially deployed on a private monolithic server, the system was later taken offline.
+Initially deployed on a private monolithic server, the system was later taken offline after assessment.

 The current version was restructured and redeployed by **Sha Luo**, utilizing **AWS RDS (PostgreSQL)** for persistent storage and a **Hetzner server** for hosting.
 The deployment is containerized with **Docker** and automated through **GitHub Actions** for continuous integration and delivery (CI/CD).
 This update also introduces backend improvements such as persisting prediction results to the database—reducing reliance on in-memory storage and enhancing data availability.
 Several frontend bugs were fixed to improve stability and user experience.